How to Reset Genie Garage Door Opener After Power Outage

 5. When reconnecting all three wires on one side of your GDO, use your screwdriver again to push in any light bulb bases that were pulled loose when you removed your light bulbs.

-6. If your GDO is already ‘down’ at the end of a chain, you will need to use a ladder to move it back away from the wall far enough to reach the three wiring connections on one side.
+1. If your GDO is already ‘down’ at the end of a chain, you will need to use a ladder to move it back away from the wall so that it is far enough to reach the three wiring connections on one side.
+For old-style wall controls, this involves reaching inside the opener with your screwdriver to push in on each ‘plug’ or ‘socket’ at the same time.

 When your garage door opener is powered by electricity, it’s essential to know how to reset genie garage door opener after power outage.
 This will ensure that you can enter and exit your home safely in an emergency or natural disaster.
 The process for doing so varies based on what type of genie model you have installed in your garage.